hejoes/ica0002/backup_sla.md

 ## RPO

-Backups are made automatically every day at 20:00-20:30(20:00-20:15 MySQL, 20:15-20:30 InfluxDB)UTC(server time).
+Backups are made automatically every day at 20:00-20:15 for MySQL and 20:15-21:20 InfluxDB (20:20 full, 21.20 incremental) UTC(server time).
 Acceptable data loss: 1hour in 30days.
 Reqoveries and their verification are responsibility of an sysadmin.

 ## Retention and versioning